metal3-io/cluster-api-provider-metal3/docs/deployment_workflow.md

 ## Deletion

-Deleting the cluster object will trigger the deletion of all related objects except for KubeadmConfigTemplates, BareMetalMachineTemplates and BareMetalHost, and the related secrets.
+Deleting the cluster object will trigger the deletion of all related objects except for KubeadmConfigTemplates, Metal3MachineTemplates and BareMetalHost, and the related secrets.